decidim-archive/decidim-accountability/doc/csv_importer.md

 #### `title` and `description`
 For the  `title` and `description` columns you should add one column per available locale, with the `_locale` suffix.
 You need at least the values for the default locale.
 The values for the default locale will be copied to the missing ones.

+## Example use cases

+### PAM use case

+For the PAM process in Decidim Barcelona, there are already results in Decidim, but the projects (child results) are being tracked in an external system.
+This systems has its own IDs for first level results (already in Decidim) and second level results (projects, still not created in Decidim).

+This importer can be used to import those results without having to fill in the internal Decidim IDs in the CSV file.

+In a first pass the existing results will have to be updated to store the external system ID in the `external_id` field.

+Then in the CSV to create the second level results (projects), instead of filling the `parent_id` column with the internal Decidim ID, fill in the `parent_external_id` column with the ID in the external project tracking system, and the parent result will be found by its `external_id` field and the new result created as a child of that result.

+If you want to update existing results that already have an `external_id` set with the value of the external system ID, in the CSV you can fill in the `external_id`  column instead of filling in the `result_id` column and the importer will find the result by its `external_id` and update it.